bdusell/qfunnel/README.md

 ### Submit/enqueue jobs

-You should switch to submitting jobs using `qf submit` instead of `qsub`.
+To submit jobs, use the command `qf submit` instead of `qsub`.
 When you submit jobs through QFunnel, it respects the queue limits you set and will buffer jobs locally if the limit for its queue has been reached.
 It can submit them later when space becomes available.

 You can submit new jobs using: